 I am a writer and editor based in Queens, New York.
-I’m working on a book that traces my lifelong love of electronic music forms through forty years of experience as a clubber, critic, and fan, the creative ingenuity of artists and listeners, and the listening practices shaping us all.
-Sign up for updates about the book here.
+I’m working on a hybrid non-fiction book that explores my lifelong love of electronic music forms and the listening contexts shaping us all.
+Check out my blog of the same name.

 Some of the things I’ve written in the past include: a column about listening for NPR Music; an essay about Karin Dreijer’s contribution to music; a profile of N.Y.C. collective Discwoman; a piece about Ryuichi Sakamoto’s Merry Christmas Mr. Lawrence soundtrack for Criterion Collection; and a memoir-ish piece about overhearing intimacy for Hazlitt.